CodingCulture/create/README.md

 This script is written following some clear conventions

 - It makes user accounts, grants those user access in their home folders and makes a web folder where the code should be stored that is accessible via Apache2.
-- The web folder gets symlinked into a folderstructure in the default LAMP location
+- The web folder gets symlinked into a folderstructure in the default LAMP location.

 ## Usage